 Rest assured that now you have made the decision to go solar you are in good hands.
 We make the process of design and installation easy for you.
-We custom design your project with your home, budget and schedule in mind and take care of all of the permitting, grid connection application and any other paperwork required to get you up and running.
-Each project is different but generally a typical project takes 4-10 weeks in most cases.
+We custom design your project with your home, budget, and schedule in mind and take care of all of the permitting, grid connection application and any other paperwork required to get you up and running.
+Each project is different but generally, a typical project takes 6-10 weeks in most cases.

 Here are the 7 Steps to your Completed Project:

-Initial estimate – If high quality satellite images are available, we can provide accurate initial estimates for system size and energy production for your specific house from our offices.
-For accurate estimates and an economic analysis, we will require a copy of a recent electricity bill.
+Step One Initial estimate – If high-quality satellite images are available, we can provide accurate initial estimates for system size and energy production for your specific house from our offices.
+For accurate estimates and economic analysis, we will require a copy of a recent electricity bill.

-Site assessment – We visit your home to obtain detailed site specific information required for a solar installation including detailed roof measurements, electrical capacity of your electrical system and a shading analysis (to determine of trees or adjacent buildings are creating shade on your roof).
+Step Two Site assessment – We visit your home to obtain detailed site-specific information required for a solar installation including detailed roof measurements, electrical capacity of your electrical system and a shading analysis (to determine if trees or adjacent buildings are creating shade on your roof).
 For a new construction home, SkyFire can design a system right from the architectural drawings and work with your builder or architect to ensure the highest performing most aesthetically integrated system possible.

 System design & quote – SkyFire then designs a system specific to your roof space, budget and electricity needs.
 This is an iterative process and multiple options can be presented.
 Our design team will provide a sketch showing what your home will look like with solar on the roof as well as an economic analysis of your project.